spekframework/spek/README.md

 comply with this guidance.
 You can have multiple *it* but you limit each to one assertion.

 *Q: Why is the logo a piece of bacon?*
-A: Spek was originally codenamed kspec.
+A: We don't have a logo, but if you want to make one, let it be Bacon.
+English bacon that is.
+Spek was originally codenamed kspec.
 Someone suggested to rename it to Spek which kind of fits.
 Turns out, it's also Bacon in
 Belgian.
 So why not have bacon as a logo?
 After all, quite a lot of people love bacon!

 *Q: Can I contribute?*